karlwelzel/ar3-matlab/README.md

 ## Folder structure

+* `experiments`: contains scripts to generate experiments
-* `experiments`: contains scripts to test behaviour and performance of AR2 and AR3
+  * `experiments/ExperimentProject` contains scripts to construct and test AR2 and AR3
+  * `experiments/GeneratingPlots` contains the all runs, Matlab experiment manager settins and codes for regenerating all plots
 * `libraries`: contains the necessary libraries
   * `libraries/ar3` contains the implementation of AR2 and AR3
   * `libraries/mgh` contains the wrapper for the Fortran code for the MGH test functions